prjemian/hklpy2/docs/source/glossary.rst

     !definition; monochromatic
     !monochromatic

-:monochromatic: Radiation of a single wavelength.
-Or sufficiently narrow range, such that it may be characterized by a single floating point value.
+:monochromatic: Radiation of a single wavelength (or sufficiently narrow range), such that it may be characterized by a single floating point value.

 ..  index::
     !definition; OR